igniterealtime/openfire-restAPI-plugin/readme.md

 ### Examples

 >**Header**: Authorization: Basic YWRtaW46MTIzNDU=
+>
 >**GET** http://example.org:9090/plugins/restapi/v1/logs/security

 # Data format
 Openfire REST API provides XML and JSON as data format.
 The default data format is XML.
-To get a JSON result, please add "**Accept application/json**" to the request header.
+To get a JSON result, please add "**Accept: application/json**" to the request header.
 If you want to create a resource with JSON data format, please add "**Content-Type: application/json**".

 ## Data types